Mission Statement

 The Lyceum Institute provides a digital environment dedicated to fostering the philosophical habit–of questioning the truth of things and the good of life–in all its members, as we collectively pursue the never-ending education of a truly mind-liberating nature.
 Much of education depends upon the atmosphere in which we immerse ourselves, and, in the twenty-first century, we all inhabit a digital atmosphere.
 The Lyceum Institute seeks a continual, communal, and thoughtful ennobling of that atmosphere.

-The Lyceum Institute plans to develop this mission under the principle of subsidiarity—that every issue should be dealt with at the closest-possible level of decision making, and that financial support should be given at the level that one can, particularly to aid those who cannot afford as much—exhibited in the maxim that small is beautiful.
+The Lyceum Institute operates under the principle of subsidiarity—that every issue should be dealt with at the closest-possible level of decision making, and that financial support should be given at the level that one can, particularly to aid those who cannot afford as much—exhibited in the maxim that small is beautiful.
+The kind of education through which citizens are able to function well within their respective polities (especially in a democratic republic such as the United States of America) should not require going into debt.

-This means that we will never grow too large: neither in administration, faculty, nor membership—and therefore will strive in all ways to keep costs down.
-Anyone serious about gaining, maintaining, and developing a liberal education—one that truly frees the mind for understanding and thought—should be able to find the means, particularly today, when digital technology has enabled such to be always at our fingertips.
+Anyone serious about gaining, maintaining, and developing a liberal education—one that truly frees the mind for understanding and thought and which indeed allows citizens to flourish—should be able to find the means, particularly today, when digital technology has enabled such to be always at our fingertips.
 But this education itself suffocates whenever the student becomes lost, just another face in the crowd.
+We strive therefore to facilitate a familiar community of persons committed to truth and ensuring everyone may add his or her voice to its articulation.

 One can read more deeply into the philosophy motivating the Lyceum Institute in Education and Digital Life [via Amazon – Print] [via Newsletter – Digital].